bkry-code/Kirby-YAKME/README.md

 #### Version 1.2.1 - 2016-07-25

 - (Basic) support of image drag/drop from the assets-sidebar.
-- Small adjustmens / fixes.
+- Small adjustments / fixes.

 ****